timtomch/speedtest-cli-extras/README.md

     -h: Print CSV header (only if used together with the -c flag)
     -i: IFTTT mode.
 Takes an IFTTT Maker Channel secret key as argument (required)
     -l: Loggly mode.
 Takes a Loggly Customer Token as argument (required)
+    -j: JSON mode.
+Posts the result as a JSON document to any URL passed as argument (required)
 ```

 ### Example: CSV Mode